jcbhmr/card-battle/README.md

 - Classes get named in PascalCase like Java.
 - Methods get named in camelCase also like Java.
-- Single-export files _usually_ are named after said export exactly.
+- Single-export files _usually_ are named after said export exactly. `export default function App() { ... }` usually is called `App.tsx`
 - Multi-export files are named in kebab-case after a generic group name that is inclusive of all the symbols.
+Like `game.ts`.
 - In general, string literals are used for enums instead of number maps.
 For example it's `doThing("enum-value")` not `doThing(MyEnum.EnumValue)`.
 - Use [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript) to find reference docs on JavaScript or Web API builtins.
 - Don't try to put too much in a single file; break things up logically.